VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Introduction

 \section{Introduction}

-Grasp synthesis is the task of determining a stable gripper pose to pick an object.
-Reliable robotic grasping underlies a wide range of downstream tasks, such as rearrangement~\cite{kulshrestha2023structural, zhai2024sg}, sorting~\cite{koskinopoulou2021robotic}, assembly~\cite{zhang2024residual}, and human–robot collaboration~\cite{keshari2023cograsp,chen2025multimodal}.
-Hence, grasp synthesis is a fundamental capability required for autonomous operation in unstructured environments.
-The problem is difficult due to the diversity of object geometries, material properties, and task constraints.
-This difficulty is further amplified when robots must grasp objects that have never been encountered before.
-Therefore, common-sense reasoning capabilities are a necessary precursor to a robust grasp synthesis method.
+Grasp detection entails computing a pose for the robotic gripper, such that closing the gripper fingers results in a stable grasp on the object, allowing downstream robotic manipulation tasks, such as rearrangement~\cite{kulshrestha2023structural, zhai2024sg}, sorting~\cite{koskinopoulou2021robotic}, assembly~\cite{zhang2024residual}, and human–robot collaboration~\cite{keshari2023cograsp,chen2025multimodal}.
+Hence, grasp detection is a fundamental capability required for robot autonomy in unstructured environments.
+However, identifying stable grasps is challenging due to the diversity of object geometries, material properties, and task constraints, as well as the nature of the task, usually comprising infinite feasible solutions.
+Therefore, common-sense reasoning capabilities are a necessary precursor to robust grasp detection.